crackodeal/PoC/src/node/SQLAPI/README.md

+# Overview
+This is a prototype designed for quickly developing a generic REST API for SQL objects.

-The task:
+# The task
-provide a REST API for MS SQL database in shortest possible time.
+The task was to provide a REST API for an MS SQL database in the shortest possible time.

-Ideas:
+# Ideas I started with
 - Use third party software (DreamFactory, Hevodata, etc.)
 - Develop your own service

-My steps:
+# My steps

-I learned about DreamFactory, Hevodata, etc. They seem to be licensed products and time consuming to learn and make it work.
-I wondered why there not many ready made free services for this simple task and decided to try prototyping one myself.
+I learned about DreamFactory, Hevodata, and similar tools.
+They appear to be licensed products and are time-consuming to learn and implement.
+I wondered why there aren't many ready-made free services for this simple task, so I decided to try prototyping one myself.

-I came across one article which inspired me: https://tomaztsql.wordpress.com/2021/08/10/creating-rest-api-for-reading-data-from-microsoft-sql-server-in-web-browser/
+I came across an article that inspired me: https://tomaztsql.wordpress.com/2021/08/10/creating-rest-api-for-reading-data-from-microsoft-sql-server-in-web-browser/

-I followed the steps to reproduce and took it a little further with a help from my valued colleague Sergey Smirnov.
+First, I followed the steps to reproduce and then expanded upon them with assistance from my valued colleague Sergey Smirnov.

-The result is here, few lines of code in TODS-RESTAPI which expose any table in a database for a simple query.
-This is enough for prototyping.
-More advanced code may follow covering specific needs.
+The result is here: a few lines of code in TODS-RESTAPI that expose any table in a database for a simple query.
+This serves as a sufficient prototype.
+More advanced code may follow to address specific needs.

-I found this way is pretty quick for prototyping and will dig deeper in node.js
+I found this method to be quite rapid for prototyping and will further explore node.js.